multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 optional arguments:
-  -h, --help                         show this help message and exit --proxy PROXY                      🖧 the URL of the proxy (default: https://testnet-gateway.elrond.com) --pem PEM                          🔑 the PEM file, if keyfile not provided --pem-index PEM_INDEX              🔑 the index in the PEM file (default: 0) --keyfile KEYFILE                  🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                🔑 a file containing keyfile's password, if keyfile provided --sender-username SENDER_USERNAME  🖄 the username of the sender --nonce NONCE                      # the nonce for the transaction --recall-nonce                     ⭮ whether to recall the nonce when creating the transaction (default: False)
+  -h, --help                         show this help message and exit --proxy PROXY                      🖧 the URL of the proxy (default: https://testnet-gateway.elrond.com) --pem PEM                              🔑 the PEM file, if keyfile or ledger are not provided --pem-index PEM_INDEX                  🔑 the index in the PEM file (default: 0) --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM of ledger not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided --ledger                               🔐 bool flag for signing transaction using ledger --ledger-account-index                 🔐 the index of the account (only applicable if --ledger is set) --ledger-address-index                 🔐 the index of the address (only applicable if --ledger is set) --sender-username SENDER_USERNAME  🖄 the username of the sender --nonce NONCE                      # the nonce for the transaction --recall-nonce                     ⭮ whether to recall the nonce when creating the transaction (default: False)